 Trigger awareness changes everything.
 Start tracking what sets off your hot flashes.
 Common culprits include spicy foods, hot beverages, alcohol (especially red wine), caffeine after 2 PM, and stress.
 You don’t have to eliminate everything forever, but knowing your triggers helps you make conscious choices.
 Maybe you skip the spicy curry on days when you have important meetings scheduled.

-Understanding why sleep problems increase after age 50 helps you tackle them strategically.
-Hormonal fluctuations directly impact sleep architecture, but your evening routine can work with your body instead of against it.
+Understanding why sleep problems increase after age 50 helps you tackle them; hormonal fluctuations directly impact sleep architecture, but your evening routine can work with your body instead of against it.

 Your bedroom should become a sleep sanctuary.
 Remove electronic devices; the blue light disrupts melatonin production, which is already compromised by hormonal changes.
 Use blackout curtains or an eye mask.
 Consider a white noise machine to mask disruptive sounds that wake you during lighter sleep phases.